 - /p/ is a phoneme.

-- Adding Sounds: Say “lap”.
+- Adding a sound: Say “lap.”
 Add /s/ to the beginning.
 What’s the word now? (slap)

 This is exactly how I felt when I first heard these two terms.
-I’m pretty sure I used them interchangeably for my first couple years of teaching.
+I’m pretty sure I used them interchangeably for my first couple of years of teaching.
 I had a really hard time wrapping my head around it!
+Phonological awareness is a broad skill that involves recognizing and working with different sound patterns in language, such as words, syllables, onsets, rimes, and phonemes.
+Within this umbrella, phonemic awareness focuses specifically on identifying and manipulating the individual sounds, or phonemes, within spoken words.

 Phonological awareness is a more general term.
 It is having an awareness of larger parts of words, such as syllables or word endings like -at in cat.
 Having the ability to recognize rhymes and count syllables are two examples of having phonological awareness.